redbear/DuoSetupCLI/README.md

-# Usage
+# DuoSetupCLI
 ---

+DuoSetupCLI Version: **v0.1.0**
+Cooperate with Duo Firmware Version: **v0.2.3 or above**

+## Usage
+---

-DuoSetupCLI is a command line interface program for setting up Duo.
-Power on your Duo and make it enter the listening mode.
+DuoSetupCLI is a command line interface program for setting up Duo. **Power on your Duo and make it enter the listening mode**.
 The Duo will act as an AP, e.g. "Duo-xxxx" and you can see it in the AP scanned list on your computer.
 Connect your computer to the AP which your Duo is brodcasting.

     Usage: DuoSetupCLI <option> [parameters]